A Beginner’s Guide to Small Business Loans

 Business credit cards are also a great way to build credit.
 Depending on the card you select, you may receive rewards and incentives for dollars spent.
 Explore business credit cards from major banks who are offering 0% APR for the first 12 months, such as: Chase, Discover, or American Express.

-Considerations for Startups
+Considerations for New Businesses

 Generally, loan options are not available for startups or businesses that have not been operating for at least two years.
 If that describes your company, you might consider a business credit card or a personal loan instead.